 In order to keep your shoes in good shape, you need to keep in mind that there is the upper material and the membrane.
 The membrane functions through its physical structure.
 Its place is between the other layers, which means you can’t actually reach it.
 So in fact, no special kind of treatment is required for it.
 And what’s more: according to GORE-TEX care products do not damage the membrane.
 No need for worrying.

-When it comes to the outer material, GORE-TEX always refers to the care instructions of the manufacturers.
+When it comes to the upper material, GORE-TEX always refers to the care instructions of the manufacturers.
 They always include instructions on how to treat the material to give it the longest possible life span.
 Of course leather needs a different kind of maintenance than textile fabric.
-The fact that there is a GORE-TEX membrane two layers below the outer material doesn’t have any impacts on this.
-But in any case you can’t go wrong with removing the dirt from the outside layer of the shoes, using a piece of cloth or a brush and some lukewarm water.
+The fact that there is a GORE-TEX membrane two layers below the upper doesn’t have any impacts on this.
+But in any case, you can’t go wrong with removing the dirt from the outside layer of the shoes, using a piece of cloth or a brush and some lukewarm water.
 If you plan to recondition the dry treatment of the shoes, this is one of the absolutely necessary steps.

 However, GORE-TEX recommends not to apply shoe polish with a fat or oil basis or special leather oils.
 Those do not damage the membrane (in fact you would have to rub in large amounts of oil very thoroughly to get through to the membrane).
 But they lessen the breathability of the outer material and clog the pores of the leather.
-These products help to keep leather shoes without a membrane waterproof.
 For shoes with a membrane, however, this means that the outer material cannot transmit the vapor from the inner part of the shoes to the outside any longer.
-The moisture would be caught between membrane and outer material.
+The moisture would be caught between the membrane and upper material.

-But here the usual principle applies: Don’t panic.
+Here, the usual principle applies: Don’t panic.
 Everything is quite simple.
 No matter whether your shoe is a GORE-TEX shoe or not – the upper material should be treated according to the recommendations of the manufacturer.
 The only exception: using grease or oil to lubricate the pores of the upper material will decrease the overall breathability.